May 2013: Into the Northern Territory Outback

 Kakadu National Park

-The highway to Kakadu was long and lonely, cutting through vast stretches of monsoonal forest wilderness with barely a town in sight.
-My only company on the road was the road trains—massive trucks hauling up to three huge trailers each, rumbling past like giants of the outback.
+The highway to Kakadu was long and lonely, cutting through endless stretches of monsoonal forest with hardly a town in sight.
+My only companions were the road trains—massive trucks hauling up to three trailers each, roaring past like giants of the outback.

-During my time in Kakadu, I explored incredible hiking trails, rich with wildlife and ancient Aboriginal rock art.
-I swam beneath Jim Jim Falls, possibly the most breathtaking waterfall I’ve ever seen, and even took another crocodile boat tour—because one encounter with these prehistoric giants wasn’t enough.
+Over the following days, I explored Kakadu’s incredible trails, alive with wildlife and adorned with ancient Aboriginal rock art.
+I swam beneath Jim Jim Falls, which might just be the most breathtaking waterfall I’ve ever seen.
+And I couldn’t resist another crocodile boat tour—because one encounter with these prehistoric giants simply wasn’t enough.

 Typical rock formation in kakadu